This is the second in the yearly review series. You can read last year’s essay here.

 Of course, they did not use surgical blades; they used sharp bamboo skin or something.
 It’s funny thinking about it 23 years later, but things could have gone very wrong, LOL.
 “You’re born on a thela gaadi” is a running joke in the family.
 Thela gaadi loosely translates to vegetable cart, but back home, it is mainly used for carrying rice sacks or firewood.
 But I was sunkissed as soon as I surfaced on Earth; that’s so cool xD.

 I had not told the story to anyone before, but my friends found it fascinating, so I thought I’ll share it.
-My essays reflect my experiences, and this assertion seems more plausible if I look back at the essays.
-I wrote 14 essays in 2022, including this one.
-I list them below in no particular order.

 Forward looking statements

-2022 is like any other year, in all honesty.
+2022 was like any other year, in all honesty.
 I spent most of my time in academics (like every other year since I started school).
 But I also learned a lot of things, managed to do something that I only dreamt of, and when all doors seemed to be closing, things worked out in my favor.
 I do not expect things to get easier from here.
 But, as I am growing up, my experiences – both good and bad, instill a sense of confidence in me.
 No matter how bad things go, a few things actually work out in the end.
 And that is all I wish for – for things to work out in a few crucial cases.

 I do not have any resolutions for the new year.
 My life seems stable – I am happy to have a supportive family, a close-knit circle of friends, and a few degrees to validate my claims – that I know a few things.
 I hope my first-ever corporate internship will not be my last dance in the corporate sector.
 I will hopefully work at an organization in 2023.
 As for my dreams, I would keep dreaming for as long as life allows me.
 After all, what are we without dreams to look forward to?
 Lastly, I hope to be kind to everyone I come across, treating everyone fairly and with dignity.